 For the center of the nose, under the eyes, under the outer edge of the eyebrows and the point of the chin I use Sephora Cover FX N10 for a dramatic effect.

-I stopped using MAC’s Pro Longwear foundation for contouring because it sets up too quick.
-It looked fine in hotel bathroom lighting but when I looked in the car mirror I could see lines where the contour was not blended properly.
-It is impossible to blend once it sets up so all you can do is take it off and start over.
+I stopped using MAC’s Pro Longwear liquid foundation for contouring because it sets up too quick.
+It looked fine in hotel bathroom lighting but when I looked in the car mirror, I could see lines where the contour was not blended properly.
+It is impossible to blend once it sets up without sandpaper so all you can do is take it off and start over.

 I now use the pressed powder version in the NW 35, NW 40, and NW 45.
-I cover my face with NW 25 liquid foundation for a base.
-When contouring I move to the window with a hand held mirror and apply the countour powder lightly then blend.
+I cover my face with NW 25 FACE & BODY liquid foundation for a base followed by NW25 STUDIO FIX PRESSED POWDER.
+When contouring I move to the window with a handheld mirror and apply the contour powder lightly then blend.
 I then go back to the bathroom to see if the contour has washed out in the bathroom lighting.
 The bathroom lighting is closer to the evening light I will be seen in than the window daylight.
-If the contour is washed out I lightly add more contour powder.
-When your face has all the different shades perfectly blended so it is not clear where one color ends and the other begins .
-Use the damp blender sponge again to set everything in place.
+If the contour is washed out, I lightly add more contour powder.
+When your face has all the different shades perfectly blended, so it is not clear where one color ends and the other begins.
+When I am happy with the results, I spray my whole face with MAC SETTTING SPRAY and just before its dry’s I use the damp blender sponge again to set everything in place.

 MORE ON CONTOURING

 The best video that I have found for face contouring is Goss and he does many very good ones.
 I have used both powder and cream for contouring and the powder is the best by far.
 The cream sets up too quickly and will look impossible to correct mistakes.
 You will look like a witch doctor at first but when you blend everything like he does in this VIDEO you will be amazed.